 Within two years of repayment of a loan, the Association capital bylaws require the conversion of any borrower's outstanding Class A to Class C stock.
 Class C stock has no voting rights except in a case where a new issuance of preferred stock has been submitted to stockholders affected by the preference.
 Redemption of Class C shares is made solely at the discretion of the Association's board of directors.
-At December 31, 2014, 2013 and 2012, the Association had no Class C stock.
+At December 31, 2015, 2014 and 2013, the Association had no Class C stock.

-All borrower stock is at risk.
-As such, losses that result in impairment of capital stock or participation certificates shall be borne on a pro rata basis by all holders of Class A stock and participation certificates.
+All borrower stock is at-risk.
+As such, losses that result in impairment of capital stock or participation certificates shall be borne on a pro rata basis by all holders of Class A capital stock and participation certificates.
 In the event of liquidation of the Association, capital stock and participation certificates would be utilized as necessary to satisfy any remaining obligations in excess of the amounts realized on the sale or liquidation of assets.
 Any excess of the amounts realized on the sale or liquidation of assets over the Association's obligations to external parties and to the Bank would be distributed to the Association's stockholders.

-Patronage distributions may be paid on the capital stock and participation certificates of the association, as the board of directors may determine by resolution, subject to capitalization requirements as defined by the FCA.
+Patronage distributions may be paid on the capital stock and participation certificates of the Association, as the board of directors may determine by resolution, subject to capitalization requirements as defined by the FCA.
 Amounts not distributed are retained as unallocated retained earnings.
-The following dividends and patronage distributions were declared and paid in 2014, 2013 and 2012, respectively:
+The following dividends and patronage distributions were declared and paid in 2015, 2014 and 2013, respectively:

-Date Declared Date Paid I Patronage
+Date Declared Date Paid Patronage

+December 2015 March 2016 \$6,178,500

-January 2014 March 2014 \$ 6,275,321
+December 2014 March 2015 \$6,455,041

-January 2013 March 2013 \$ 5,334,088
+December 2013 March 2014 \$6,275,321

-January 2012 March 2012 \$ 4,928,805
+December 2012 March 2013 \$4,928,805